Post Banner Image

 Credit: WLDavies/ iStock

 The road to the White House was paved with grand intentions, as it was meant to originally be a main street through the nation’s capital lined with trees planted by George Washington and Thomas Jefferson.
-Allegedly, the street was named Pennsylvania Avenue to appease those who were angry that the capitol was moved from Philadelphia to D.C.
+Allegedly, the street was named Pennsylvania Avenue to appease those who were angry that the capital was moved from Philadelphia to D.C.
 Today, it’s mainly a pedestrian street for interested tourists and protestors hoping to effect change on policymakers.

 Market Street – Philadelphia, Pennsylvania